 In my selenium-java-lean-test-architecture project you can found:

-In my restassured-complete-basic-example project you can found:
+In my restassured-complete-basic-example project you can find the following:

-8 Comments
+10 Comments

 Can we set a new property in the properties file?